-Dr. Adrian Bracken is an Associate Professor at The Smurfit Institute of Genetics, Trinity College Dublin.
-His lab are looking into the changes in our cells that can switch genes "on or off" and their implications for cancer.
+Professor Adrian Bracken is an Associate Professor at The Smurfit Institute of Genetics, Trinity College Dublin.
+His lab is looking into how specific genes in our DNA are switched "on or off" and how this goes wrong in cancer.

-Targeted cancer treatments can be very effective, but they don't work the same for everyone because some patient's tumours will inevitably develop resistance to the treatment, or be resistant already.
+Targeted cancer treatments can be very effective, but they don't work the same for everyone because some patient's tumours end up developing resistance to the treatment or in some cases may be resistant already.

 This project was made possible thanks to a co-funding partnership with The Brain Tumour Charity.